trinhvietvan/unity-local-notification/README.md

 1 - Drag `Local Notification` prefab to your first scene

-2 - Just call `LocalNotify.Instance.RegisterScheduleNotification()`
+2 - Just call `LocalNotify.Instance.RegisterScheduleNotification()`.
+The notification that you registered will be fire when delay time reached from application Quit or Pause.

 **Notice:**